 Applying for transfer to the School of Law requires the following:

 Special Notes: Transfer Applicants may submit an unofficial grade report and we can complete a preliminary review of your application.
 Applications with a decision made without a Dean’s Letter and with an unofficial transcript will be considered a conditional decision.
 The conditionally admitted transfer applicant must submit official documents prior to the start of classes.

 Transfer applications are evaluated on a rolling basis and completed applications can be considered up until the first day of the semester.
 We encourage you to submit your application prior to December 15 for spring admission and prior to July 15 for fall admission.

 Scholarships are available to incoming transfer students.
 We will evaluate your application for scholarship award.
 Additionally, transfer students are eligible to receive Academic Achievement Awards.
 Historically, Academic Achievement Awards are offered to those who begin their career at St. John's with no scholarship award but who demonstrate outstanding academic performance (i.e. ranking in the top 25% or higher of their class based on their transfer equivalent rank) after their first full year at St. John's.
 Consideration for Academic Achievement Awards occurs each May.

-Admitted transfer students will be notified of the number of credits that St. John's will accept for transfer in their acceptance letter.
+Admitted transfer students will be notified of the number of credits that St. John's will accept for transfer shortly after they receive their acceptance letter.
 Admission with advanced standing is subject to conditions the faculty may impose.
 Differences in programs and courses, as well as scheduling difficulties, may result in the loss of some credit, although most applicants find that the vast majority or all of their credits transfer seamlessly, provided they have earned grades of C or higher.

 Transfer students entering in the fall or spring semester may participate in a transfer writing competition to apply for invitation to any of St. John's journals.
 The transfer writing competition typically takes place in early August, so those transferring in the spring must wait until August to participate.